 Ticks are small, insect-like creatures that live in woods and fields.
 They attach to you as you brush past bushes, plants, and grass.
-Once on you, ticks often move to a warm, moist location, like the armpits, groin, and hair.
-They typically attach firmly to your skin and begin to draw blood for their meal.
-This process is painless and most people will not notice the bite.
+Once on you, ticks often move to a warm, moist location.
+They are often found in the armpits, groin, and hair.
+Ticks attach firmly to your skin and begin to draw blood for their meal.
+This process is painless.
+Most people will not notice the tick bite [01-002856].

-Ticks can be fairly large -- about the size of a pencil eraser -- or so small that they are almost impossible to see.
-Ticks can cause a variety of health conditions ranging from harmless to serious.
+Ticks can be fairly large -- about the size of a pencil eraser.
+They can also be so small that they are very hard to see..
+Ticks can cause a number of health conditions.
+Some of these can be serious..

 While most ticks do not carry diseases, some ticks can cause:

 Call your doctor if you have not been able to remove the entire tick.
 Also call if in the days following a tick bite you develop:

 Call 911 if you have any signs of:

 Bolgiano EB, Sexton J. Tick-Borne Illnesses.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
 Philadelphia, PA: Mosby Elsevier; 2009:chap 132.

 Traub, SJ, Cummins, GA.
 Tick-Borne Diseases.
 In: Auerbach, PS. ed.
 Auerbach: Wilderness Medicine.
 6th ed.
 Philadelphia, PA.
 Mosby Elsevier; 2011:chap 51.